stakater/kubestackplus-docs/content/managed-addons/imc/overview.md

 ## Problem Statement

 There are several uptime monitoring services `(StatusCake, UptimeRobot, Pingdom, etc)` available which serves the purpose of watching availability of the applications.
-We would like to take control of automating the configuration process of relevant publically accessible URLs inside the third party monitoring services.
+We would like to take control of automating the configuration process of relevant publicly accessible URLs inside the third party monitoring services.

 ## Solution

-Stakater App Agility Platform uses `Ingress Monitor Controller`, an open-source tool to configure different out-of-the-cluster uptime monitor services to check for availability of publically reachable infrastructure and user applications running inside the clusters
+Stakater App Agility Platform uses `Ingress Monitor Controller`, an open-source tool to configure different out-of-the-cluster uptime monitor services to check for availability of publicly reachable infrastructure and user applications running inside the clusters

 ## Configuration